 Clean Water for Grande Saline

 The families who live in the remote area of Grande Saline, Haiti have very few resources and lack even the most basic necessities, including access to clean water.
-At this time, residents of Grande Saline obtain their water from the local river which is contaminated by waste and garbage.
-Clean water will help to prevent a host of diseases that are caused or exacerbated by ingestion of dirty and contaminated water.
+Residents of Grande Saline obtained their water from the local river which is contaminated by waste and garbage.
+Clean water can help to prevent a host of diseases that are caused or exacerbated by ingestion of dirty and contaminated water.

-This project seeks to bring clean water to the entire community by delivering and setting up a Pall Aria AX1 water treatment/filtration system that can provide up to 30,000 gallons of clean water each day.
+This project seeks to bring clean water to the entire community. by We delivered and set up a Pall Aria AX1 water treatment/filtration system that can provide up to 30,000 gallons of clean water each day.
 This project was made possible be an incredibly generous donation of equipment, engineering time, and funds from the Pall Corporation.
-The equipment has been delivered to Grande Saline (thank you Geodis!) and the system is now up and running in Grande Saline.
-At this time the water system is providing the people of Grande Saline with over 10,000 gallons of clean water each week.
-We estimate that we serve about 800 families.
+The equipment has been delivered to Grande Saline (thank you Geodis!) and the system has been up and running in Grande Saline since March 2015.
+At this time the water system is providing the people of Grande Saline with tens of thousands of gallons of clean water each week.
+We estimate that we serve hundreds of families.

 BDDP: Bridge to Haiti is a unique collaboration between SUNY Broome Health for Haiti and Bridging the Digital Divide (BDDP).
-BDDP is the result of SUNY Broome and Binghamton University partnership that strives to increase access to technology.
 The goal of the Bridge to Haiti project is to set up solar powered computer labs and provide basic computer literacy training for children and young adults in Haiti.

 Through donations of new and used laptop computers from Geodis Wilson, Pall, and SUNY Broome, we have started several pilot computer projects in Haiti.
 The computers are refurbished by BDDP volunteers led by Jack Rappaport.
-The current computer centers are in Grande Saline, Cite Soleil, Home of Destiny Orphanage, La Feve School and Amazing Grace Academy.
+The current computer centers are in Grande Saline and Cite Soleil.
 Computer literacy training documents created by BDDP staff are being translated into Haitian Creole by Haitian students and will be used by Haitian teachers to offer basic computer training.
-Lesson have also been created by students from George F. Johnson Elementary School in Endicott and by SUNY Broome Business students.
+Lessons have also been created by students from George F. Johnson Elementary School in Endicott and by SUNY Broome Business students.

 The computer lab in Grande Saline currently consists of about 200 children working on twenty computers powered by solar power.
 There are about 45 young adults taking lessons at the computer center in Grande Saline.

-The computer lab in Cite Soleil has thirty computers and serves about 200 children.
+The computer lab in Cite Soleil has serves about 200 children.
 The computer classes are now part of the graded curriculum for the school children.
 The computer lab is also available for young adults from the community in the afternoons.

 Bridge to Haiti is also partnering with local elementary and middle schools to create a learning community that will allow children in the United States and children in Haiti to share information and learn from each other.
 Children from George F. Johnson School in Endicott, NY have purchased digital cameras for the children in Grande Saline so that they can participate in an exchange of PowerPoint “lessons” where they will share information about their lives.

-Future project needs include creation of additional training materials, certificates of achievement for children who have completed training levels, support for teachers ($150/month), support for Internet service (~$80/month), solar power equipment for Cite Soleil..
+Future project needs include creation of additional training materials, certificates of achievement for children who have completed training levels, support for teachers, support for Internet service, solar power equipment. http://www3.sunybroome.edu/bridge-to-haiti/

 New Classrooms in Grande Saline

-SUNY Broome Health for Haiti supported the construction of two classrooms behind the church in Grande Saline.
+SUNY Broome Health for Haiti supported the construction of five classrooms behind the church in Grande Saline.
 The classrooms, together with the church, will provide a space for nearly 200 children to attend school and take computer classes.
-The 2016 Health for Haiti students used the new classrooms to provide educational lessons and arts activities for the children of Grande Saline.
+The SUNY Broome Health for Haiti students use the new classrooms to provide educational lessons and arts activities for the children of Grande Saline.

 Solar Power Installations

 Working with Dr.Gay Canough of ETM Solar Works in Endicott, New York, Health for Haiti has completed two solar installations in Grande Saline, Haiti.
-The solar installations support the school and computer center, which serves nearly 200 children.
+The solar installations support the school, computer center, and sewing school which serve nearly 200 children and adults.
 We installed 4 solar panels on the roof of the church in 2015 and two additional panels on the new school in 2016.
 Thanks to Dr. Gay and to ETM for bringing power to the people!
-We hope to complete a much larger solar installation to power the water filtration system in late 2016.
+We hope to complete a much larger solar installation to power the water filtration system.